AgentMC/Sao19/Translate/En/Part4.md

 "What, what you say!"

-The captain, who yelled loudly, shrunk his neck to the limit and the guard repeated.
+The captain yelled this loudly, and the guard who shrunk his neck to the limit, repeated.

 "So, the dagger in question cannot be found in the armor store anymore."